0x007E/blr/README.md

 # `BLR` - Lead Battery Charger (Bleiakkuladeregler)

-The `BLR` project is based on a pcb with a positive voltage regulator for battery charging (`PB137`).It can be used to charge lead-batteries and or observe the status of a battery.
+The `BLR` project is based on a pcb with a positive voltage regulator for battery charging (`PB137`).It can be used to charge [lead-batteries](#additional-information) with a voltage of 12V and observe the status of a battery during use.

 | Experience | Level |
 |:------------|:-----:|